stajichlab/FGMP/README.md

 The directory 'fgmp_v1.0' will be created in your current directory.

-FGMP requieres the pre-installation of the following software:
+FGMP requires the pre-installation of the following software:

-- Perl (tested using the Perl 5, version 20)
+- Perl 5 (tested with the version 20)
 - HMMER v3.0	http://hmmer.janelia.org/
 - NCBI BLASTALL (tested using version 2.2.31+) ftp://ftp.ncbi.nih.gov/blast/executables/release/2.2.21/
 - exonerate (tested using version 2.2.0)